 For all of his achievements during his career as a trial lawyer, Mr. Webb has received many bar and community service honors and awards.
 Notably, Mr. Webb was a 2010 recipient of the Inns of Court Professionalism Award.
 The award, given annually on a federal circuit basis, recognizes a lawyer or judge “whose life and practice display sterling character and unquestioned integrity, coupled with ongoing dedication to the highest standards of the legal profession and the rule of law.”
 Also in 2010, Mr. Webb was among five lawyers honored by the Anti-Defamation League at the Fifth Annual First Amendment Freedom Award Dinner in Chicago for his contributions during his service in the U.S. Attorney’s Office in Chicago.
 In addition, the Diversity Scholarship Foundation honored Mr. Webb as the recipient of its 2010 Unity Award, which recognizes leaders in the community who have made significant contributions within the legal profession, including embracing diversity and the ideals that diversity represents.

-Mr. Webb was recently selected by Global Investigations Review’s independent research as one of the world’s leading investigations lawyers and is named in the International Who's Who of Investigations Lawyers & Forensic Experts 2014.
+Mr. Webb was recently named a “Litigation Trailblazer & Pioneer” by The National Law Journal.
+In its inaugural list, the publication recognized 50 individuals who have changed the practice of litigation through the use of innovative legal strategies.
+Mr. Webb was selected by Global Investigations Review’s independent research as one of the world’s leading investigations lawyers and was named in the Who's Who Legal: Investigations 2015 and International Who’s Who of Investigations Lawyers & Forensic Experts 2014.
 He was also recognized by U.S. News & World Report and Best Lawyers® 2014 for his commercial litigation, medical malpractice, mass tort litigation/class actions, and white-collar criminal defense practices.
+Also in 2014, Winston & Strawn was named the Chicago Litigation Department of the Year for white-collar defense by The National Law Journal.

 Mr. Webb also received The American Jewish Committee’s 2004 Judge Learned Hand Human Relations Award, which is granted to those who have demonstrated a lifelong commitment to “combating all forms of discrimination and bigotry, promoting human rights, and advocating public policy rooted in American democratic values.”
 In 1985, the Anti-Defamation League awarded Mr. Webb its Distinguished Public Service Award.